We can all take precautions against COVID-19. Learn more about campus and individual actions to prevent illness.

-If you come across someone you believe might not be properly following the university's COVID-19 safety regulations (e.g., face coverings, physical distancing, etc.), you can use our behavioral concern reporting form to let us know and we can follow up on it.
+If you come across someone you believe might not be properly following the university's COVID-19 safety regulations or guidance you can use our Report a Concern website to let us know and we can follow up on it.

 Lowering the Risk of COVID-19

-The more actions that both you and the university take will reduce the risk of a COVID-19 outbreak on campus.
+The more preventative actions you take, the more you will reduce your risk of COVID-19.

 5 Keys to Healthy Hand Washing